AntonRize/WILL/index.md

 ## Framework Overview

+"WILL Geometry" is a comprehensive theoretical physics model that build on principals of relatinalism, episteamic hiygine and makes no ontological commitments.
+Nothing is assumed.
+Everything is derived.
+All physical quantities, including space, time, mass, and energy, must emerge directly from relational geometry and causal structure, eliminating the need for arbitrary constants or abstract entities.
+**Motivation:** To understand the fundamental nature of reality through epistemological purity and geometric simplicity.

+**Status:** All results are open, verifiable, and await criticism from the scientific community.

-The "WILL Geometry" framework is a comprehensive physical model that aims to unify special relativity, general relativity, cosmology, and galactic dynamics from a single foundational principle.
+to unify special relativity, general relativity, cosmology, galactic dynamics and quantum mechanics from a single postulate SPACETIME ≡ ENERGY EVOLUTION.
 It replaces the traditional apparatus of differential equations and metric tensors with a closed system of algebraic relationships.

 ### ⚡ Part I: Foundational Principles (SR & GR)